 1. Determine Your Thesis Topic and Tentative Question

-Every effort is made to support your research interests that is grounded in your ALM course work, but faculty guidance is not available for all possible projects.
+Every effort is made to support your research interests that are grounded in your ALM course work, but faculty guidance is not available for all possible projects.
 Therefore, revision or a change of thesis topic may be necessary.

+- Please note that your topic choice must be a new area of research for you.
 Thesis work represents thoughtful engagement in new academic scholarship.
 You cannot re-purpose prior research.
 If you want to draw or expand upon your own previous scholarship for a small portion of your thesis, you need to obtain the explicit permission of your research advisor and cite the work in both the proposal and thesis.
 Violations of this policy will be referred to the Administrative Board.

-The CTP provides an essential onramp to the thesis, mapping critical issues of research design (scope, relevance to the field, prior scholarly debate, methodology, and perhaps, metrics for evaluating impact as well as bench-marking).
-The CTP identifies and works through potential hurdles to successful thesis completion, allowing the thesis project to begin fully operational.
+The CTP provides an essential onramp to the thesis, mapping critical issues of research design, such as scope, relevance to the field, prior scholarly debate, methodology, and perhaps, metrics for evaluating impact as well as bench-marking.
+The CTP identifies and works through potential hurdles to successful thesis completion, allowing the thesis project to get off to a good start.

-Advising Note for Biology, Biotechnology, and Bioengineering and Nanotechnology Candidates: Thesis projects in these fields are designed to support ongoing scientific research happening in Harvard University, other academic institutions, and life science industry labs and usually under the direction of a principal investigator (PI).
+Advising Note for Biology, Biotechnology, and Bioengineering and Nanotechnology Candidates: Thesis projects in these fields are designed to support ongoing scientific research happening in Harvard University, other academic institutions, or life science industry labs and usually these are done under the direction of a principal investigator (PI).
 Hence, you need to have a thesis director approved by your research advisor prior to submitting CTP prework.
 Your CTP prework is then framed by the lab’s research.
 Schedule an appointment with your research advisor a few months in advance of the CTP prework deadlines in order to discuss potential research projects and thesis director assignment.